Marked nodal curves with vector fields: Bubbling up

 In \S\ref{subsection: Knudsen stabilization with sections of line bundles}, we consider such data \emph{degenerate} if $\pi$ is singular at $x(s)$ for some $s \in S$, or $x(s) = w_i(s)$, for some $s \in S$ and $i \in \{1,\ldots,m\}$.

-In Situation \ref{situation: Knudsen stabilization with sections of line bundles}, we construct $S_\up =S$, $C_\up$, $\pi_\up$, $x_\up$, ${\sh L}_\up$, $\sigma_\up$, $w_{1,\up},\ldots,w_{m,\up}$ such that \begin{itemize} \item the new data satisfies the requirements of Situation \ref{situation: Knudsen stabilization with sections of line bundles}; \item the new data is nondegenerate; and \item the construction is functorial, i.e. commutes with base change (in a manner which satisfies the natural `cocycle conditions', at least implicitly). \end{itemize} Moreover, the construction will also provide a rational contraction $f:C_\up \to C$, which satisfies some natural compatibilities: $f x_\up = x$, $f w_{i,\up} = w_i$, and a few others explained below.
+In Situation \ref{situation: Knudsen stabilization with sections of line bundles}, we construct $S_\kukp =S$, $C_\kukp$, $\pi_\kukp$, $x_\kukp$, ${\sh L}_\kukp$, $\sigma_\kukp$, $w_{1,\kukp},\ldots,w_{m,\kukp}$ such that the new data satisfies the requirements of Situation \ref{situation: Knudsen stabilization with sections of line bundles} and is nondegenerate, and the construction commutes with base change (in a manner which satisfies the natural `cocycle conditions', at least implicitly).
+Moreover, the construction will also provide a morphism $f:C_\kukp \to C$ with property R, which satisfies some natural compatibilities: $f x_\kukp = x$, $f w_{i,\kukp} = w_i$, and a few others explained below.
 If ${\sh L}$ and $\sigma$ weren't in discussion, this would be nothing else but the famous stabilization procedure of Knudsen \cite[\S2]{[Kn83]}.

-For the reader's convenience, we very briefly review the construction (but not the proofs) from \cite[\S2]{[Kn83]} with our notation, then deal with ${\sh L}$ and $\sigma$.
+\begin{example} We discuss the desired effect of the construction when $S = \spec {\mathbb K}$ and the input data is degenerate, in advance of the general statement.
+Observation \eqref{equation: crepant condition holds in first bubbling up} in this example will be referred to in Construction \ref{construction: first bubbling up construction}, though it is easy to see that there is no logical circularity, and this order facilitates exposition.